Otto

 Dan Knauss

-Skip to Transcript ↓ This week I sat down again with Eric Karkovack to talk about the three top WordPress stories on the top of our minds.
-Independently, we made nearly the same selections!
-It seems the temporary loss of…
+This week I sat down again with Eric Karkovack to talk about the WordPress stories and topics that are on the top of our minds.
+Independently, we made nearly the same selections.
+There's a single throughline in this episode — what works, what doesn't, and what will take WordPress businesses forward in the product, agency, and hosting spaces.

 Over, Under, Around, and Through